godoineto/deliveryman-api/README.md

-Repositório criado para ser utilizado no exemplo de monitoramento de serviço com o Postman Monitor
+# Deliveryman API

+> A Node.js project
+> Repository Created to be used as an example of service monitoring with Postman Monitor
-Collection com exemplo de requisição: https://www.getpostman.com/collections/de2cf78b11b2f3e95d7e
+> Collection with request example: https://www.getpostman.com/collections/de2cf78b11b2f3e95d7e

-Post blog disponível em: https://medium.com/aurum-tech
+> Post the blog available at: https://medium.com/aurum-tech